Long Mynd

 The Long Mynd is a heath and moorland plateau that forms part of the Shropshire Hills in Shropshire, England.
-The high ground, which is common land and designated as an Area of Outstanding Natural Beauty, lies between the Stiperstones range to the west and the Stretton Hills and Wenlock Edge to the east.
+The high ground, which is common land and designated as a National Landscape, lies between the Stiperstones range to the west and the Stretton Hills and Wenlock Edge to the east.
 Much of it is owned by the National Trust, and is managed by the Longmynd Commoners.

 The Long Mynd is approximately 7 mi long by 3 mi wide, and is broadly characterised by steep valleys on its eastern flanks, and a long slope to the western side rising in a steep escarpment.
 In its vicinity are the principal settlements of Church Stretton, Little Stretton and All Stretton, Pulverbatch, Smethcott, Woolstaston, Asterton, Myndtown, Wentnor and Ratlinghope.

 The highest point on the Long Mynd is Pole Bank (1693 ft); this and the adjacent hill of Caer Caradoc (1506 ft) are classed as Marilyns.